dibsy/SPSE/README.md

 ### Module 5 : Exploitation Techniques

+1. Using Immunity Debugger Python module list all the running process and show them in a new window
-1. Write the list of processess in a CSV file.The first row should be the table columns name
+2. Write the list of processess in a CSV file.The first row should be the table columns name

 ### Module 6 : Reverse Engineering